aarsan/docs/sql-mi-cmk-content.md

 ### Alternatives
-The alternative to Customer-Managed TDE keys is Service-Managed TDE Keys.
+- The alternative to Customer-Managed TDE keys is Service-Managed TDE Keys.
 Microsoft handles securing and rotating the keys for you and the entire process is abstracted away from the customer.

+- An alternative to having an Azure KeyVault in two regions is to just have one in a single region.
+SQL Managed Instance will have no problem accessing keys from a Vault in another region.
+You can still use Private Endpoint.
+The traffic to Key Vault is extremely small and infrequent so any latency would not be noticed.
+SQL only [queries the Vault to see if the key exists](source) and does not copy the meterial down.

 ## Considerations